info@HeartlandFamilyService.org Call to Get Help: (402) 552-7400

 By the time Savannah was in seventh grade, it soon became clear that a regular school setting was not the place for her.
 She frequently skipped school, and when she did attend, she picked fights with students and teachers.

-Savannah’s principal referred her and her family to the Heartland Family Service Therapeutic School, as she felt they could help Savannah succeed.
+Savannah’s principal referred her and her family to the Heartland Family Service Therapeutic Education Center – Council Bluffs Campus, as she felt they could help Savannah succeed.
 The Heartland Family Service Therapeutic School provides academic and therapeutic programming for K-12 students with major mental health diagnoses.

 Even though she started attending school regularly, Savannah was still uncomfortable in her new surroundings.
 She would find reasons to leave class so she could roam the halls during the school day.
-She still struggled to get along with her classmates.
+She struggled to get along with some of her classmates.

-One day, the Therapeutic School principal approached Savannah and asked her if she would be willing to talk.
+One day, the Therapeutic Education Center principal approached Savannah and asked her if she would be willing to talk with him.
 Savannah begrudgingly agreed.
 The principal told her that everyone’s goal was to help her unlock happiness and find her path to academic success, but she needed to accept their help.

-The principal’s feedback shocked Savannah, but she took the input to heart.
+His words shocked Savannah, but she took them to heart.
 The next day, she started focusing on learning, achieving good grades, and building relationships with her new peers.
 A year later, Savannah had completely changed her perspective on learning and education.

 She exceled at school for the next few years, but when the COVID-19 pandemic hit during her senior year, she faced new challenges.
 Like so many other students, Savannah was forced to continue her learning from a distance, and she felt very lonely and anxious without her daily support system.

 But Savannah knew she could succeed, despite the new struggles she faced.
-By the time the school year was over, she had successfully graduated from the Therapeutic School, despite the overwhelming odds she felt were against her.
+By the time the school year was over, she had successfully graduated from the Therapeutic Education Center, despite the overwhelming odds she felt were against her.

 Savannah continued her education at Iowa Western Community College and regularly sees a counselor to help her with her mental health concerns.
 She has also rebuilt relationships with some of her family members and enjoys spending time with them as much as she can.